telerik/blazor-docs/components/tabstrip/tabs-position.md

 ---
 title: Tabs Position
 page_title: TabStrip Tabs Position
-description: Overview of the TabStrip for Blazor.
+description: The TabPosition parameter in the TabStrip component allows you to control the positioning of the tabs.
+By default, tabs are positione to the top of the TabStrip.
 slug: tabstrip-tabs-position
 tags: telerik,blazor,tab,strip,tabstrip,position
 published: True